Ecklake History, Family Crest & Coats of Arms

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Ecklake has appeared as Affleck, Athlyk, Athinkel, Auchlek, Athlek, Achleck, Achinfleck, Afleck, Authinlek and many more.

 Early Notables of the Ecklake family (pre 1700)

-More information is included under the topic Early Ecklake Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Ecklake Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ecklake family